phusion/nginx-modsecurity-ubuntu/README.md

  1. Open the Makefile and either reset `PACKAGE_REVISION` to 1 or bump or by 1.
 See the comments for instructions.
  2. Edit spec/changelog and add a new changelog entry.
 You *must* do this because the Debian packaging tools extract the version number from the changelog file.
 The changelog entry's version number must correspond to the value of `$(PACKAGE_VERSION)-$(PACKAGE_REVISION)` as specified in the Makefile.
  3. Rebuild the package from scratch: `make clean && make`
  4. Upload the package to your favorite APT repository.
+For example, to upload to the Phusion PPA: `dput ppa:phusion.nl/misc *source.changes`